 Blended collaborative care (BCC) is an approach to improving patients’ health that considers both physical and mental health.
 BCC acknowledges that improving physical health will benefit from improvements in mental health, and vice versa.
 ESCAPE’s BCC approach addresses patient and carer needs using the imergo® digital support system alongside care managers.

-imergo® will provide a unified communication point between care managers, specialists, care providers, specialists, and patients.
-The platform will also help to reduce the number of hospitalisations by including a medication database to detect drug-drug and drug-disease interactions.
+imergo® will provide a unified communication point between care managers, specialists, care providers, and patients.
+The platform should support the aim to reduce the number of hospitalisations by including a medication database to detect drug-drug and drug-disease interactions.

 Care pathways describe the “route” a patient takes to receive the care they need.
 For example, an elderly patient experiencing knee pain will first visit their GP, followed by an orthopaedic specialist, possibly followed by a physiotherapist.
 The care pathways of patients with multimorbidity are generally very complicated due to their numerous healthcare needs, often resulting in fragmented care.
 ESCAPE will focus on streamlining, integrating and simplifying these pathways, to improve health outcomes for patients across Europe.

 Care managers are healthcare professionals who will deliver the ESCAPE intervention and manage multimorbid patient care using e-Health technologies.
 In utilising the ESCAPE technologies, the care managers will take responsibility for optimising patient health, relieving the patients of that duty.

 Within the scope of ESCAPE, care managers are required to have an EU recognised training as healthcare professionals with experience in patient care, general practice, mental health services, or cardiology.
 ESCAPE chose this broad definition to accommodate different practices across centres and countries.